aprippington/C4.5-Algorithm-Optimisation-Framework-and-Visualiser/README.md

 1.0 Dataset-specific code (Abalone, no optimisation)
 2.0 Decision Tree Optimisation (Generalised)

-major.patch will be used for future releases if they are to materialise.
+[major.patch] will be used for future releases if they are to materialise.
 Major: Implemented for large changes which cause older versions to become redundant. i.e. All functionality remains but a new large feature is added.
-Minor: Bug fixes
+Patch: Bug fixes

 ### Authors
 * Andrew Rippington